pixelrebirth/LifeTracker/README.md

 Master level distributes to characters like MTG?

 Analytics to do standard deviation of daily change to identify when I am on a strong or weak streak for alerting.
 This could be rewards taken vs data input where 0 is completely balanced, too many rewards is not enough work, too many tasks means under utilization of the reward system.
 This can be a 7 day rolling analytic and can be tied into notifications

+Embrace fibonacci and do math tests for how far in sequence before 5 minutes or 1 error occurs, you could also do multiples of 2 or 3 the same way

+The ability to see patterns is a monumental difference between intelligent and non-intelligent analysis.
+This is to be proven.

+Devops is about certain skills, packer, terraform, ansible, etc working in concert.
+In a new position of leadership I am going to offer everyone the list and have them choose, let them learn it in their own context.
+A tiger team is important as a target for people to get to.
+But everyone should be accountable for a single automation related yearly for review, no matter what level of IT--- automation is about saving our ass.

+Timer happening ever 15th minute of the hour to see if you have added any timelets, penalty/reminders for missing it
 # Game Loop
 Area 10 start
     Do tasks to increase Dharma and Tokens